Learnosity/learnosity-sdk-asp.net/readme.md

 ## Contents

-There are two solution files:
- * Default: LearnositySDK.sln
- * Visual Studio 2010: LearnositySDK-VS2010.sln

-Solution consists in one project: LearnositySDK
+Solution consists in two projects:
+ * LearnositySDK
+ * LearnositySDKUnitTests

 ### LearnositySDK

-This project is a class library built in compatibility with .NET 3.5.
+This project is a class library built in compatibility with .NET Standard 2.0

-This project uses only one external dependency: Newtonsoft.Json library (http://james.newtonking.com/json), also fully compatible with .NET 3.5 (other versions are supported as well).
+This project uses only one external dependency: Newtonsoft.Json library (http://james.newtonking.com/json)

 ## Installation